jju/bike/index.md

 * on the road - the dirt and the fumes and the traffic
 * in the winter - toughguy styles I'm not too keen
 * speed and competition with self and learning about how time on a given day means very little
-* trails and concentration
+* trails and concentration - bear bells prayer bells
-* distance
+* distance - wannabe a randonneur
-* destinations
+* destinations - saltspring and how we didn't leave the car behind

 ## being a cyclist